On this page

-Often referred to as 'the working capital cycle', this is really about the length of time it takes from using your cash to purchase stock (or perhaps getting it from a supplier on credit terms), and using the stock, possibly for a manufacturing purpose (hence creating part of the cycle called 'work in progress'), to securing the sale and receiving the cash.
+Often referred to as 'the working capital cycle', working capital is about the length of time it takes from using your cash to purchase stock – or getting it from a supplier on credit terms – and using the stock, (creating part of the cycle called 'work in progress'), to secure the sale and receive the cash.

-The above diagram shows: before you can sell anything, you have to buy something such as stock or labour.
+- before you can sell anything – you have to buy something such as stock or labour

 - your 'sales cycle' determines how long the stock sits in store – for example, you may hold on to stock for 60 days